 Other career highlights include participation in the Labrador Creative Writing Festival, and having her children's book, The Bone Talker selected for a White Ravens designation and publication in Braille.
 She has thrice been shortlisted for the National CBC Radio Literary Awards (Poetry Category).

-Aside from her literary work, Leedahl also works as a radio advertising copywriter for two rock and roll stations.
+Aside from her literary work, Leedahl also works as a radio advertising copywriter.
 She is a long distance runner and swimmer, an avid gardener, a piano and guitar player, and she has seen a fair bit of the world on a shoestring (aka literary writer's) budget.
 She is the parent of two adult children, Taylor Leedahl (also a writer) and Logan Leedahl.
-The Saskatchewan born and raised writer called Edmonton home from 2010 - Sping 2014.
-She will soon be based in Ladymith, BC.
+The Saskatchewan-born and raised writer called Edmonton home from Jan.
+2010 - March 2014 and now lives on Vancouver Island in Ladymith, BC.